KaustubhPatil10/TAP/README.md

 ### Created BANKING DATABASE:
   * Performed stored procedure i.e. SPFUNDTRANSFER on Banking( fund transfer from one account to another account)

+### Working on TFLECommerce DATABASE:
+  * found few bugs while working on triggers.
+  * altered products table with last_modified (field) as it was used in triggers.